Scribner Building: Facade

 The facade is horizontally separated into three sections—the ground-story base, the second through fifth stories, and the sixth-story roof—each subdivided into five vertical bays.
 The facade uses rusticated blocks of limestone at the base, contrasted with plain limestone on the upper stories, to resemble a load-bearing wall.
-The ground story is clad with rusticated limestone blocks and has an arched glass-and-iron storefront in the three center bays.
+The ground or first story was designed with large central openings flanked by smaller doorways.
+It is clad with rusticated limestone blocks and has an arched glass-and-iron storefront in the three center bays.
+The arch was intended to give the impression of a truss supporting the stories above.
 Above the center of the first floor is a cartouche with the capital letters "Charles Scribner's Sons", above a garland flanked by putti.
 There are rectangular doorways on either side of the storefront.
 Above each doorway is an entablature as well as cornice supported on brackets.
 Originally, a curved glass marquee projected from the storefront.

+The windows on the second through fifth stories are the same size as each other.
 The second story is clad with rusticated limestone blocks, similarly to the first story, with a stone band course at the top.
 The three center windows are designed as tripartite openings with two small colonettes, one on each side.
 Above the central second-story window are brackets shaped like lions' heads, which support a slightly protruding balcony at the central third-story window.
-At the third and fourth stories, the three center bays are separated by vertical pilasters and flanked by half-pilasters.
+The third and fourth stories are treated as a single large opening.
+At these stories, the three center bays are separated by vertical pilasters and flanked by half-pilasters.
 The inner bays are slightly recessed behind the pilasters, with carved iron spandrels separating the windows between either story.
 The outer bays are slightly projected from the inner bays and are more simple in design, with cornices above the third-story outer windows.
 An entablature with a pellet molding runs atop the fourth story.
 At the fifth floor, the three center windows are all tripartite openings with colonettes, while the two outer windows each contain one pane and are flanked by broad pilasters.
+The fifth story is designed to appear like a deep frieze.

 A cornice with closely spaced console brackets runs above the fifth story, topped by a parapet and a slate mansard roof.
 At the sixth story, the outermost bays have curved broken pediments containing cartouches, below which are inscriptions with dates in Roman numerals.
 The inscription above the left bay is MDCCCXLVI (1846), the date when Scribner's was founded as Baker & Scribner, while the inscription above the right bay is MDCCCXCIII (1893), the date of the Old Scribner Building's completion.
 In the center bay above the cornice is a double-height dormer that projects from the roof.
 This dormer contains a tripartite window, with a horizontal transom bar near the top, and is topped by a pediment containing a cartouche.
 There are skylight windows in the roof on either side of the dormer.